Fawry-Microservices/.github/profile/README.md

 - **Store API**: Create stores, search products, add and consume stock.
 - **Notification API**: Listen for orders, send notifications, retry failed ones.
 - **User API**: Manage admin users, view users list.
-- **API-Getway**: It acts as a centralized entry point for managing and routing requests from clients to the appropriate backend services.
+- **API-Gateway**: It acts as a centralized entry point for managing and routing requests from clients to the appropriate backend services.

 ## License